Pelita Nasi Kandar: History

 The chain was founded in Butterworth, Penang as a food stall in a coffee shop in Chai Leng Park market.
-It opened additional outlets in the Malaysian states of Penang, Kedah, Perak, Selangor, Kuala Lumpur and Negri Sembilan.
+It opened additional outlets in the Malaysian states of Penang, Kedah, Perak, Selangor, Kuala Lumpur and Negeri Sembilan.
 The firm purchased a multistory building in Ampang, and because it only wanted to use the ground floor as a restaurant, the firm turned the upper stories into a hotel.

-As of 2017 the chain had 28 outlets.
+As of 2017, the chain had 28 outlets.
 It was included in the Malaysia Book of Records in 2016.

-In 2017 the chain denied rumors that the corporation was not owned by Muslims and that therefore its food was not halal.
+In 2017, the chain denied rumors that the corporation was not owned by Muslims and that therefore its food was not halal.
 A director who owned 25% of the company shares said he'd been attacked on social media for being Hindu.
-In 2019 Business Insider included the chain in their list of those they'd like to see open outlets in the US.
+In 2019, Business Insider included the chain in their list of those they'd like to see open outlets in the US.

-In March 2020 during the coronavirus pandemic the chain announced it would close all outlets in response to the government of Malaysia's Movement Control Order.
+In March 2020, during the coronavirus pandemic, the chain announced it would close all outlets in response to the government of Malaysia's Movement Control Order.